Thomas Erikson

 Thomas Lennart Joakim Erikson (born 19 September 1965) is a Swedish author.
-He is known for his self-help book series Surrounded By, more specifically his book, Surrounded by Idiots, in which he categorizes the personalities of people in colors based on the DISC assessment.
+He is known for his self-help book series Surrounded By, more specifically his book, Surrounded by Idiots, in which he categorizes the personalities of people in colors based on the pseudoscientific DISC assessment.

 Early life

 Thomas Lennart Joakim Erikson was born on 19 September 1965 in Örnsköldsvik, Västernorrland County, Sweden.

 Surrounded By Book Series

 Erikson used the DISC assessment to write his Surrounded By book series.
 This series includes books such as Surrounded by Idiots (2014), Surrounded by Bad Bosses and Lazy Employees (2021), and Surrounded by Liars (2024).

 As of 2019, Surrounded by Idiots has sold 1.5 million copies worldwide, with roughly 750,000 of those sales coming from Sweden alone.